 1. Single Coil

 Single coil pickups are the original electric guitar pickups used until the late fifties.
 These pickups use a single magnet.
 In addition, they produce a bright, high note sound that cuts through easily.

 A single-coil pickup is extremely sensitive to the guitarist's technique.
 For this reason, most single-coil pickups are created to capture these subtleties.
 Guitars that have this type of pickup include:

 - Fender Stratocasters

 - Some types of Yamaha, Airline and Eastwood guitars

 Using one signature tone to identify a single coiled pickup is not easy.
 Nevertheless, the single coils are used widely and sound great in many genres, such as surf and country.
 However, the downside of using a single coil is that it does not handle high distortion levels like those in metal and hard rock.
 In addition, you may experience a background hum when using this pickup.

 2. Humbucker Pickups

-Humbucker pickups are made from two single-coil pickups that are bound in reverse or opposite polarity.
+Humbucker pickups are made from two single-coil pickups bound in reverse or opposite polarity.
 The single coils are subjected to a 60-cycle hum, which cancels out the background electrical noise transferred to the amp through the guitar strings.

 This noise is also known as hum, hence the name humbuckers.
-If you are looking for a pickup to use for jazz, a humbucker is a great choice since it has a warmer tone and a more powerful bass frequency compared to a single-coil pickup.
+If you are looking for a pickup to use for jazz, a humbucker is an excellent choice since it has a warmer tone and a more powerful bass frequency compared to a single-coil pickup.
 In addition, as a result of their high volume, humbuckers are best applicable when playing in genres with a high distortion level, like blues and heavy metal.
 However, this type of pickup is not compatible with country and surf genres.